Yum yum! Cookies and cream cut out cookies!

 - 2 large eggs

 - 1 tbs Lorann Cookies n' Cream Super Strength

 - 1 tsp salt

-- 14 Oreo original cookies, crushed in a food processor
+- 14 original Oreo cookies, crushed in food processor

 - Using the paddle attachment, cream the butter and sugar together in the bowl of an electric mixer on low speed.
 Mix until thoroughly incorporated - for about one minute.
 Scrape down the sides of the bowl with a plastic spatula and mix again for a few seconds more.
 Mix in the cream cheese.
 Over mixing the butter, sugar and cream cheese in this step will cause too much air to be incorporated into the dough.
 If you'd like a light and fluffy cookie, that's ideal, however the dough will spread more during baking; not ideal if you'd like the cookie to hold its shape.

 - Add eggs slowly and mix.
 Scrape down the bowl with your spatula at least once and mix again.
 Add Lorann Cookies & Cream Super Strength Flavor.
 Mix.